natemcmaster/blog/_posts/dev/2018-02-03-dotnet-global-tool.md

 ### Error NU1202 and "Microsoft.NETCore.Platforms"

+_This is only a requirement for 2.1.300-preview1.
+It will be fixed in 2.1.300-preview2 when that becomes available._

 A global tool package must specify a dependency to "Microsoft.NETCore.Platforms".
 This is required because dotnet-install-tool does some magic stuff.
 Ask me about this in the comments if you want me to explain.
 Without this dependency, the package will fail to install with